Rouschop/password_generator/README.md

   --min                 (Optional) Minimal number of letters per word --max                 (Optional) Maximum number of letters per word --list , --wordlist   (Optional) Define wordlist or use the provided one```

+#See LICENSE_wordlist.txt for the license of wordlist.txt  Source: https://github.com/OpenTaal/opentaal-wordlist